David Barno: Service career

-Post-Military Career
+Post-military career

-Following his retirement from active duty, Barno served as the Director of the Near East South Asia Center for Strategic Studies (NESA) at the National Defense University in Washington, D.C. from 2006 until April 2010.
+Following his retirement from active duty, Barno served as the director of the Near East South Asia Center for Strategic Studies (NESA) at the National Defense University in Washington, D.C. from 2006 until April 2010.
 During this time, he testified over a dozen times before Congress on counter-insurgency in Afghanistan and Pakistan, Al Qaeda and Joint Professional Military Education, as well as lectured and wrote extensively on those topics.
 Barno also travelled widely throughout the Middle East and South Asia region in his NESA director capacity, and lectured at Harvard, Yale, Tufts, Johns Hopkins SAIS, West Point, and the US Army and Naval War Colleges.
-From 2007-2009, he also served as the Chairman of the Advisory Committee on Operation Iraqi Freedom and Operation Enduring Freedom Veterans and Families for the Secretary of Veterans' Affairs.
+From 2007 to 2009, he also served as the Chairman of the Advisory Committee on Operation Iraqi Freedom and Operation Enduring Freedom Veterans and Families for the Secretary of Veterans' Affairs.

-Barno joined the Center for a New American Security (CNAS) as a Senior Advisor and Senior Fellow in May 2010, and later co-directed the Center's Responsible Defense Program.
+Barno joined the Center for a New American Security (CNAS) as a senior advisor and Senior Fellow in May 2010, and later co-directed the center's Responsible Defense Program.
 During his tenure, he co-authored a wide range of reports on national strategy and the defense budget, reforming the Defense Department, the war in Afghanistan, and women in the military, as well as independently publishing a number of columns at Foreign Policys online journal.
 In January 2015, he left CNAS to begin his academic career as a Distinguished Practitioner-in-Residence at American University, and concurrently begin writing the Strategic Outpost column with Dr. Nora Bensahel at the online publication War on the Rocks.
 He was selected to serve as a member of the Defense Department's Reserve Forces Policy Board in March 2015, a position he held until the board's reorganization in February 2021.
 He also served as a Non-Resident Senior Fellow at the Atlantic Council from May 2015 to March 2018, where he co-authored with Dr. Bensahel a major report in 2016 entitled The Future of the Army.
 Barno also served on the US Army War College Board of Visitors from April 2016 until September 2020.